 - Time Management

-- Writing and research methods that will improve ability to find accurate sources and write a bibliography.
+- Writing and research tips, including how to assess the suitability of sources and create a bibliography.

-- Strategies for locating, evaluating and sharing digital information responsibly.
+- How to use and share digital information responsibly.